New ways to learn IT

 Use feedback to make agile improvements

 Understanding how our people are using applications and how we can make them better is critical.
 Gone are the days of doing one big release a year.
-Instead, our internal IT team regularly interacts with users and gathers their feedback as well as feedback from change networks and the business.
+Instead, our global IT team regularly interacts with users and gathers their feedback as well as feedback from change networks and the business.
 This feedback is shared with application teams who then make enhancements to applications in agile ways.

 We are a technology company and many of our employees are early adopters who want the latest and greatest as soon as possible.
 There are others, however, who prefer to wait until the technology has been proven and accepted.
 Given this, where possible, we provide choices in the technology employees can use and at the pace they want to adopt it.
 A great example of this was our incremental adoption of Microsoft Windows 10 and OneDrive for Business within about a two-year time frame.